Intrauterine insemination (IUI) is usually the first fertility option available for couples who are trying to get pregnant.

 Resolved or identified issues:

-A failed IUI cycle often leads to further evaluations.
+A failed IUI cycle may prompt further evaluation, which can help identify any underlying factors that could be addressed as part of ongoing care. often leads to further evaluations.
 These can help uncover treatable issues like hormonal imbalances or mild tubal blockages, which may improve your chances of getting pregnant naturally.

 Lifestyle adjustments: